Chalice Abbey is a recognized congregation of the Christian Church (Disciples of Christ).

 The Chalice Abbey is a store (ministry) and a vibrant community.
 We came to be through the vision of our first Director, Paul Carruth, the leadership of the HPA moderator, Bill Hendricks, the backing of the Area Minister, Chuck Fisher, the financial wisdom of HPA's long time Administrative Assistant, Deborah Gifford and the HPA's Treasurer, Linda Pittman.
 And many, many others who continue to grow the Abbey ministry and community.

 Our mission and vision continue to evolve.
-This describes us as we are today.

 Our Vision is to embody the Gospel of Jesus Christ by being a faithful, inclusive, contemplative community with a passion for justice, environmental stewardship and practices that lead to a more equitable and sustainable world.